aaronpnguyen/snowflake/documents/0_overview.md

 - Virtual Warehouses
     - Anytime you are interacting with the data, you need a virtual warehouse setup
 - Snowpipe
     - A Snowflake feature that imports data into Snowflake from external stages.
-Metadata of the files are stored in a table to keep track of processed data, ensuring that only new data is ingested.
+Snowflake stores metadata in an internal table to keep track of processed data, ensuring that only new data is ingested

 ## Tools
 - Web Portal